NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 Open up Git Bash!
 Let's run some commands to get you started:

-*Note: from here on out, we'll use the word "diectory" instead of "folder" in reference to file structure.*
+*Note: from here on out, we'll use the word "directory" instead of "folder" in reference to file structure.*

 1. Make a new directory called `workspace`.
 ```